 Governor's Appointments to the State Board for Educator Certification

 The Texas Education Code requires that the governor appoint the following 11 voting members of the SBEC board, for six-year terms: four classroom teachers, one counselor, two administrators, and four citizens.
 Four non-voting members also serve on the board: the governor appoints a dean of a college of education and a person who has experience working for and knowledge of an alternative certification preparation program, the Commissioner of Education appoints a staff member of the Texas Education Agency, and the Commissioner of Higher Education appoints a staff member of the Texas Higher Education Coordinating Board.

-Suzanne McCall, board secretary, of Lubbock is an elementary school teacher in the Slaton Independent School District.
+Suzanne McCall, board vice-chair, of Lubbock is an elementary school teacher in the Slaton Independent School District.
 She is president of the Slaton Classroom Teacher Association, director of District 17 of the Texas Classroom Teacher Association, and a sustaining member of the Kappa Kappa Gamma Sorority.
 She is also a past coach of the Slaton Little Dribblers and a past volunteer with the Lubbock Food Bank.
 Ms. McCall received a bachelor's degree from Texas Woman's University.
 Her term expires February 1, 2017.

 Susan Simpson Hull, Ph.D., of Grand Prairie has been a Texas educator for 34 years, serving as a teacher, coach, principal, and superintendent.
 She is in her seventh year as the superintendent of the Grand Prairie ISD, an urban/suburban district of 28,000 students.
 A Texas superintendent for more than two decades, Hull has served in five school districts ranging from small rural to her current district.
 She was selected as the 2005 Texas Superintendent of the Year by the Texas Association of School Boards and the Texas Association of School Administrators.
 Dr. Hull received her Bachelor of Science and Master of Education degrees from East Texas State University in 1980 and 1989 respectively, and her superintendent certification from the University of Texas at Tyler in 1993.
 She received her Ph.D. in Educational Administration from Texas A&M University in 2003.
 Her term expires February 1, 2017.